Shrutidesuwar/JAVA/README.md

 # JAVA
- This repository showcases a collection of codes I've written as part of my learning journey Technology Used: Java
+ This repository showcases a collection of codes I've written as part of my learning journey in java